IIITLucknowSWEngg/CSITTeam016/Test.md

 ## **1. Test Plan**

 ### **1.1 Introduction**
 The purpose of this document is to outline the testing strategy, methodology, and test cases for the **Hashcode Online Competitive Programming Platform**, ensuring robust quality standards.
-This document covers both functional and non-functional requirements testing.
+This document aims to cover all aspects of testing to ensure a reliable, secure, and user-friendly platform.

 ---